Second Intermediate Period of Egypt: Sixteenth Dynasty

 The continuing war against the 15th Dynasty dominated the short-lived 16th Dynasty.
-The armies of the 15th Dynasty, winning town after town from their southern enemies, continually encroached on 16th Dynasty territory, eventually threatening and then conquering Thebes itself.
+The armies of the 15th Dynasty continually encroached on 16th Dynasty territory, eventually conquering Thebes itself.
 Famine, which had plagued Upper Egypt during the late 13th Dynasty and the 14th Dynasty, also blighted the 16th Dynasty, most evidently during and after the reign of Neferhotep III.
+Sometime around 1580 BC, the 16th Dynasty was subsumed after conflict between Thebes and Avaris.